Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Noise

-We define synthetic noise as modulations that aren't additive in background.
-These kinds of noises in audio signal can occur from linguistic/paralinguistic factors, room environment, internet lags, or the physical locomotion of the speaker.
-We add ten variations of synthetic noise in our dataset. \begin{itemize} \itemsep-.5em \item \texttt{SpeedSeg}: We speed up a random segment of the utterance by 1.25$\times$. \item \texttt{Fade}: We fade the loudness of the utterance by 2\% every second, which emulates the scenario of a user moving away from the speaker.
-We increase the loudness for fade in, and decrease for fade out. \item \texttt{Filler}: Insertion of non-verbal short fillers such as `uh', `umm' (from the same speaker) in the middle of a sentence.
-The insertion is either just the filler (\texttt{S}) or succeeded and preeceeded by a long pause (\texttt{L}). \item \texttt{DropW}: Dropping all non-essential word belonging to the set :\{a, the, an, so, like, and\}. \item \texttt{DropLt}: Phonological deletion or dropping of letters has been widely studied as a part of native US-English dialect~\cite{phono, yuan2011automatic}.
-Hence, we drop letters in accordance with various linguistic styles chosen from the set:\{/\textbf{h}/+vowel, vowel+/n\textbf{d}/+consonant(next word), consonant+/\textbf{t}/+consonant(next word), vowel+/\textbf{r}/+consonant, /ihn\textbf{g}/\}. \item \texttt{Laugh/Cry}: We add ``sob'' and ``short-laughter'' sounds obtained from AudioSet~\cite{audioset} to the end of utterance. \item \texttt{SpeedUtt}: Speed up the entire utterance by 1.25$\times$ or 0.75$\times$. \item \texttt{Pitch}: Change the pitch by $\pm$ 3 half octaves. \item \texttt{Rev}: Add room reverbration to the utterance. \end{itemize}
+We define signal distortion noise as modulations that aren't additive in the background.
+These kinds of noise in the audio signal can occur from linguistic/paralinguistic factors, room environment, internet lags, or the physical locomotion of the speaker.

+We use the nine following categories: \begin{itemize} \item \textit{SpeedUtt}: The utterance is sped up by either 1.25$\times$ or 0.75$\times$. \item \textit{SpeedSeg}: A random segment within an utterance is sped up by 1.25$\times$.
+The package \href{https://people.csail.mit.edu/hubert/pyaudio/}{pyAudio} that we used to speed up a segment did not permit slowing a segment down.
+Thus, the 0.75$\times$ was not used here. \item \textit{Fade}: The loudness of the utterance is faded by 2\% every second, which emulates the scenario of a user moving away from the speaker.
+The loudness is increased for fade in, and decreased for fade out. \item \textit{Filler}: Non-verbal short fillers such as `uh', `umm' (from the same speaker) are inserted in the middle of a sentence.
+The insertion is either just the filler or succeeded and preceded by a long pause Fillers are obtained by parsing audio files for a given speaker and finding occurrences of any of the options from the above mentioned set.
+We will release the extracted fillers per speaker for IEMOCAP \item \textit{DropWord}: A randomly selected set of non-essential words belonging to the set: \{a, the, an, so, like, and\} are dropped from an utterance using word-aligned boundaries and stiching the audio segments together. \item \textit{DropLetters}: Following the same approach as drop word, letters are dropped in accordance with various linguistic styles chosen from the set: \{/\textbf{h}/+vowel, vowel+/n\textbf{d}/+consonant(next word), consonant+/\textbf{t}/+consonant(next word), vowel+/\textbf{r}/+consonant, /ihn\textbf{g}/\}.
+This is supported by research that has studied phonological deletion or dropping of letters in the native US-English dialect~\cite{phono, yuan2011automatic}. \item \textit{Laugh/Cry}: ``Sob'' and ``short-laughter'' sounds are added to the utterance.
+They are obtained from AudioSet~\cite{gemmeke2017audio}. \item \textit{Pitch}: The pitch is changed by $\pm$ 3 half octaves using the pyAudio library. \item \textit{Rev}: Room reverberation is added to the utterance using py-audio-effects (\href{https://github.com/carlthome/python-audio-effects}{pysndfx}).
+We vary metrics such as reverberation ratio or room size to vary the type and intensity of reverberation added. \end{itemize}